LMSBioinformatics/rstudio_manager/README.md

 Three subcommands are exposed to the user:

 - `rstudio start`
-  Launches an `RStudio` server session, returning the URL needed to connect
+  Launches an `RStudio` server session, returning the URL needed to connect.
+To prevent in-browser conflict between concurrent sessions, jobs are spread across available nodes

 - `rstudio stop`
   Runs `scancel` for a running session or for all active sessions